History of personal computers: Micral N

-The French company R2E was formed by two former engineers of the Intertechnique company to sell their Intel 8008-based microcomputer design.
-The system was developed at the Institut national de la recherche agronomique to automate hygrometric measurements.
-The system ran at 500 kHz and included 16 KB of memory, and sold for 8500 Francs, about $1300US.
+The French company R2E was formed by two former engineers of the Intertechnique company to sell their microcomputer designs based around the Intel 8008, beginning with the Micral N in 1973.
+The system was originally developed for the Institut national de la recherche agronomique to automate crop hygrometric measurements.
+The Micral N is credited as being the first commercially available microcomputer to feature a single chip CPU.
+It was possible to use the Micral as a personal computer but most were sold for use as controllers in automation applications.

+The Micral N ran at 500 kHz, included 16 KB of memory and sold for 8500 Francs.
 A bus, called Pluribus, was introduced that allowed connection of up to 14 boards.
 Boards for digital I/O, analog I/O, memory, floppy disk were available from R2E.
 The Micral operating system was initially called Sysmic, and was later renamed Prologue.

 R2E was absorbed by Groupe Bull in 1978.
 Although Groupe Bull continued the production of Micral computers, it was not interested in the personal computer market, and Micral computers were mostly confined to highway toll gates (where they remained in service until 1992) and similar niche markets.